5 Key Takeaways From Joining the 5am Club

 Although the 20/20/20 formula resulted in a generally brighter start to each day, the act of waking up early also meant that I could focus on writing my course, and channelling other creative BITB pursuits, before doing anything else.
 According to Sharma, you should dedicate the first 90-minutes of your day to working on your most important projects, as this is when you have the most energy, focus and willpower before all those other distractions creep in.

 5. Better sense of calm and fulfilment.

 Waking early to focus on myself, and dedicate my most productive hours to my goals, meant I was actually able to follow through and complete a project I’m now incredibly proud of.
-Not only that, but because of the principles of the 5am Club, I was also able to do this in a much shorter timeframe, compared to initially feeling of overwhelm at the scale, which had me holding off altogether.
+Not only that, but because of the principles of the 5am Club, I was also able to do this in a much shorter time frame, compared to initially feeling overwhelmed at the scale, which had me holding off altogether.
 The self-discipline I learned, and the sense of achievement gained, is definitely something I’ll carry forward to the next project or goal.

 Whilst I didn’t always stick to the 5am club, by adopting the 20/20/20 formula, I discovered that committing yourself to anything which is a physical and mental challenge, can bring with it huge amounts of personal growth and change if you allow it to.

 Follow me on @beautybrainuk to see how it’s going, and let me know if you’ll be joining with a 30-day challenge too.